 1. In the beginning we were all "Virginians."

 In 1584, as the New World was first being "discovered", Queen Elizabeth I gave Sir Walter Raleigh free reign to colonize all new British territory, which included everything north of Florida (Spanish territory) and south Canada (French territory).
 So, naturally, he named it all "Virginia" after "The Virgin Queen."
 It wasn't until later, as the population grew, that colonies were formed for easier governance.
+So really, these fun facts apply to all of us, since we're all Virginians at heart.

 2. The first colonists came to Jamestown, not as planters, but with the intent of taking gold, silver and other natural resources from the natives.